 Research, Education, Social Impact

-The University of Tampere has strong research traditions in studying Russian and Chinese media, popular culture and cultural history.
+Tampere University has strong research traditions in studying Russian and Chinese media, popular culture and cultural history.
 By strengthening and highlighting these areas, TaRC aims to become an international knowledge hub.
 TaRC will also build an extensive partnership network to develop an ambitious research brand, thus attracting researchers and practitioners from all over the world.

 TaRC will provide learning and training opportunities for students and media professionals from Finland, Russia, China and other countries.
 Various programmes will allow specialisation in Russian studies, Russian language and culture, journalism and media.
 TaRC’s long-term goal is to extend its capacities to provide specialisation in Chinese studies.
 Existing and future courses can also be attended by specialists who are looking for professional development.
 Currently, Finnish, English and Russian are the languages of instruction.
 It is also possible to learn Russian and Chinese at the University Language Centre.